Frequently asked questions.

 How often depends on your individual goals.

-What do I need to wear for a DEXA scan?
+What do I need to wear for a DXA scan?

 It is best to wear loose-fitting, lightweight clothing free from metal, buckles and zips (avoid jeans if possible); although suitable clothing/cover-ups can be provided on the day if necessary.
 You will need to remove any metal before having a scan done (excluding surgical metal screws etc that cannot be removed, in which case you can still get a scan).